patchstack/documentation/src/content/docs/Patchstack Plugin/wp-cli-commands.md

 These values can be found at the following location:

-1. Go to the [Patchstack App](https://app.patchstack.com/) and login.
+1. Go to the [Patchstack App](https://app.patchstack.com/) and log in
-2. Go to "My Sites" from the left menu.
+2. Go to **Sites** from the left menu
-3. Click on the URL of your site.
+3. Click on the URL of your site
-4. Click on the "Settings" tab.
+4. Click on the **Settings** tab
-5. On the right side, the API key section contains the full API key.
+5. On the right side, the API key section contains the full API key
 6. Now in order to use this value in the WP CLI:
-   1. You can either copy this one and as <id> you enter the value on the right side of the dash and as <secret> you enter the left side of the dash.
+   1. You can either copy this one and as &lt;id> you enter the value on the right side of the dash and as &lt;secret> you enter the left side of the dash
    2. Or click on "Looking for the old Site ID and Site Secret Key format?
-Click here." and you will be presented with the <id> and <secret> values directly.
+Click here." and you will be presented with the &lt;id> and &lt;secret> values directly